alfardil/gitty/README.md

 [![Fly.io](https://img.shields.io/badge/Fly.io-000000?style=for-the-badge&logo=fly.io&logoColor=white)](https://fly.io/)
 [![Neon](https://img.shields.io/badge/Neon-00E599?style=for-the-badge&logo=neon&logoColor=white)](https://neon.tech/)

-Welcome to Gitty - Your AI-Powered GitHub Repository Analysis Tool.
+Welcome to Gitty - Your AI-Powered GitHub Repository Analysis & Team Collaboration Platform.

+> **The tool for people who hate their employees** 🎭
+>
+> _"Why explain your codebase to new hires when AI can do it for you?
+Gitty: Making onboarding so easy, you'll forget what human interaction feels like!"_

 ## 🌐 Production URLs